openstack/security-doc/security-guide/source/introduction/security-boundaries-and-threats.rst

 .. image:: ../figures/bridging_security_domains_1.png

-The diagram above shows a compute node bridging the data and management domains, as such the compute node should be configured to meet the security requirements of the management domain.
+The diagram above shows a compute node bridging the data and management domains; as such, the compute node should be configured to meet the security requirements of the management domain.
 Similarly, the API Endpoint in this diagram is bridging the untrusted public domain and the management domain, which should be configured to protect against attacks from the public domain